 5. Stay in touch, even after you land an assignment

 Many recruiters continue to provide guidance while you're on assignment — especially while you're new.
 That goes for you, too: Be sure to approach your recruiter first about any issues you might be experiencing with a company.

 6. Spread the good news

 When you find a staffing agency you love to work with, consider recommending it to friends and colleagues.
 Great referrals help raise your profile — and may inspire recruiters to think of you as new job opportunities arise.

-No matter where you are in the process, honesty, responsiveness and grace provide a great foundation for a solid relationship with any recruiter.
+No matter where you are in the job hunting process, honesty and responsiveness provide a great foundation for building a solid relationship with any recruiter.